DmitryKRTV/afs-service/README.md

 ## AFS-Service

-This is the **Fullstack** app that implements simple CMS with CRUD operations and where I practice new technologies and architectures.
+This is the **Fullstack** app that implements simple CRM system with CRUD operations and where I practice new technologies and architectures.

 ## Link